hasura/graphql-engine/v3/docs/architecture.md

 ##### `graphql/schema`

-Provides functions to resolve the Open DDS metadata, generate the GraphQL scehma from it, and execute queries against the schema.
+Provides functions to resolve the Open DDS metadata, generate the GraphQL schema from it, and execute queries against the schema.

 ##### `graphql/schema/operations`